top of page

 Marquise de Pompadour Collection:

-The Art of the Enlightenment Salons
+The Art of the Salons of the Enlightenment

-The Reconstructed Versailles Queen's Theatre
+The Queen's Theatre Reconstructed

-Our Marie-Antoinette miniature theaters pay homage to the famous Théâtre de la Reine du Petit Trianon, built by architect Richard Mique between 1778 and 1779.
-Inaugurated on June 1, 1780, this 250-seat private theater embodied the queen's aspiration for a more intimate and authentic life.
-Our reproductions faithfully capture the aesthetics of this architectural gem: the exceptionally deep stage equipped with eight levels using the most advanced Baroque techniques, the blue and gold decor symbolic of French royalty, and the unique atmosphere of this place where Marie-Antoinette cultivated her theatrical passion far from Versailles etiquette.
+Our miniature Marie Antoinette theaters pay homage to the famous Queen's Theater at the Petit Trianon, built by the architect Richard Mique between 1778 and 1779.
+Inaugurated on June 1, 1780, this 250-seat private theater embodied the queen's yearning for a more intimate and authentic life.
+Our reproductions faithfully recreate the aesthetics of this architectural gem: the exceptionally deep stage, equipped with eight levels using the most advanced Baroque techniques; the blue and gold decor, symbols of French royalty; and the unique atmosphere of this place where Marie Antoinette cultivated her passion for theater far from the rigid etiquette of Versailles.